myersm0/montre/docs/daemon-clients.md

 `session.publish_interest` is the lone client-to-daemon notification (fire-and-forget, no reply). `DaemonClient::publish_interest(params)` sends it.
 Use this whenever the calling process is the master in one or more coupler relationships and its focus has moved.

 The method returns `Result<(), std::io::Error>`.
 There is no protocol response, but the socket write can still fail (broken pipe, kernel buffer issues, etc.) — handle the error rather than dropping it.

+The daemon silently drops a publish whose `interest` kind is not in the publishing process's declared `provides` (with a debug-level trace log on the daemon side).
+Because the operation is fire-and-forget, there is no error surfaced to the client — clients that intend to publish a given `InterestKind` must declare it at `session.register`.

 ### Thread safety